Swirrl/pmd-rdf-validations/README.md

  }
 ```

-3. Navigate to the directory containing your newly created `deps.edn` file in the command line and run `clj -A:rdf-validator --endpoint http://{server}:{port}/your-db-name/query`
+3. Navigate to the directory containing your newly created `deps.edn` file in the command line and run `clojure -A:rdf-validator --endpoint http://{server}:{port}/your-db-name/query`

 ### Trouble shooting